malavika1504/YouTube-Data-Harvesting-and-Warehousing/README.md

 Create dynamic and interactive data applications effortlessly with Streamlit, a powerful Python library.
 Streamlit simplifies the process of transforming data scripts into shareable web apps, requiring minimal code.
 Design visually appealing dashboards, charts, and interfaces to present and explore your data seamlessly.
 Whether you're a data scientist or developer, Streamlit offers an intuitive way to showcase your data-driven insights in a user-friendly environment.

+**Conclusion:**

+This project successfully delivers a Streamlit-based tool for YouTube data analysis, integrating MongoDB for flexible data storage and SQL for structured querying.
+With Python scripting and API integration, users can effortlessly explore and manage data from multiple channels.
+The project provides valuable skills in data collection, management, and visualization, offering a versatile solution for social media analytics.